jtdimasaka/jtdimasaka.github.io/wellbeing/TheGift.md

 &nbsp;&nbsp;&nbsp;&nbsp;Remember: you have something no one else will ever have. **You have you.
 For a lifetime.**

 *Page 68*
 &nbsp;&nbsp;&nbsp;&nbsp;Honey, find *you* and keep filling it up with more you. **You don't have to work to be loved.**.
-You hjust have to be you.
+You just have to be you.
 May you be more and more every day.

 ## 4. One Butt, Two Chairs (*Secrets*)